City utility billing

 We provide utility services to residents within our service area.
 Utility bills are issued on the 6th or 16th bi-monthly, depending on which billing cycle covers a particular location.
 Residential customers who are billed for sewer service only will find these charges on their annual Property Tax Notice.

 Go paperless: receive your bills electronically and manage your account and profile online.

 Have a question?
 For account information or water on/off requests contact Utility Billing Customer Care Monday to Friday from 8 a.m. to 4 p.m. at email@example.com or call 250-469-8757 (option 2).
 Water on/off requests should be submitted online via a Service Request at least 24 hours in advance, see the Drinking Water page section on disconnects/reconnects for more information.

 For after hours and emergencies call 250-469-8600.

 To schedule a water meter installation contact email@example.com or 250-862-0409.

 Sign up for Property Account to access your account, view historical transactions and manage your profile online, it's easy and convenient.
 If you own multiple properties you can add all the accounts to your profile to view in one online location.
-Sign up for eBilling to go paperless and receive your bills by email.
+Sign up for eBilling to go paperless and receive your bills electronically.

 A late payment charge of 1.5% will be assessed each month (compounded monthly 19.56% per annum) on all outstanding balances not paid by the due date printed on the utility bill.
 All payments or credits received on an account will be applied in reverse date order from the oldest outstanding charge to the newest charge.